Applegate Lake in Southern Oregon offers reliably good (and often great) fishing, especially for trout and bass.

 Boaters do very well trolling here all year long.

 Trolling a Wedding Ring spinner with a piece of nightcrawler on the hook or even just a plain nightcrawler, will catch fish.
 This is most effective when your lure and bait are fished behind a dodger or flashers to get the fishes’ attention.

-ODFW also plants young Chinook salmon in the reservoir.
-They aren’t as commonly caught as the trout but do make up an occasional catch.
+ODFW also has planted young Chinook salmon in the reservoir at times.
+They aren’t as commonly caught as the trout but have made up an occasional catch some years.